vahidsamimi/jenkins/README.md

 | advanced scripting, high flexibility  | pre-defined structure |
 | ``` node {}```  | ``` pipeline {agent any stages {...}}```|

-You can add an image or a code block, too.

 ```
 pipeline {